Field dynamics inference for local and causal interactions: Inference

 \section{Inference}

-In section \ref{sec:linsolve} we already discussed the inference problem in the case of a linear measurement and a Gaussian prior with known covariance.
+In section \ref{sec:wf} we already discussed the inference problem in the case of a linear measurement and a Gaussian prior with known covariance.
 Now, with the appropriate prior for the covariance at hand, we can set up the task of inferring the covariance together with the field, given observational data about the field.
-To this end, consider again a linear measurement as defined in eq.\ \eqref{eq:linmeasure} which in the transformed coordinates $(G,\xi_s)$ takes the form
+To this end, consider again a linear measurement as defined in eq.\ \eqref{eq:data_model} which in terms of $a$ takes the form

-where $G_f$ denotes the Green's function as a function of $f$, with an eigen-spectrum as defined in eq.\ \eqref{eq:eigengreenf}.
-If we again assume $n$ being Gaussian distributed with zero mean and covariance $N$ we get that the joint distribution of $(d,\xi_s,f)$ reads
+where $s(a)$ is given via Eq.\ \eqref{eq:generativemod}.
+If we assume $n$ being Gaussian distributed with zero mean and covariance $N$ we get that the joint distribution of $(d,a)$ reads